Founder and President, Data & Society

 Monday, October 23, 2017

 Data-driven and algorithmic systems increasingly underpin many decision-making systems, shaping where law enforcement are stationed and what news you are shown on social media.
 In this talk, boyd will unpack some of the unique cultural challenges presented by “big data” and machine learning, raising critical questions about fairness and accountability.

-The event is sponsored by the Clarke Forum for Contemporary Issues and part of the Clarke Forum’s semester theme, Big Data.
+The event is sponsored by the Clarke Forum for Contemporary Issues and co-sponsored by the Department of Mathematics & Computer Science and Student Senate.
+It is also part of the Clarke Forum’s semester theme, Big Data.

 Biography (provided by the speaker)

 danah boyd is the founder and president of Data & Society, a research institute focused on understanding the role of data-driven technologies in society.
 She is also a principal researcher at Microsoft Research and a visiting professor at New York University.
 Her research is focused on addressing social and cultural inequities by understanding the relationship between technology and society.
 Her most recent books – It’s Complicated: The Social Lives of Networked Teens and Participatory Culture in a Networked Age – examine the intersection of everyday practices and social media.
 She is a 2011 Young Global Leader of the World Economic Forum, a member of the Council on Foreign Relations, a director of both Crisis Text Line and Social Science Research Council, and a trustee of the National Museum of the American Indian.
 She received a bachelor’s degree in computer science from Brown University, a master’s degree from the MIT Media Lab, and a Ph.D in information from the University of California, Berkeley.